Advertisement

 Exit

-A number of past students have been awarded scholarships to some top British public schools.
-Sending children to UK boarding schools seems to go in and out of fashion.
-However, most of the students stay on in Switzerland.
-Many go on to attend the secondary school for the IGCSE/A level combination.
-For others wanting IB, Ecolint continues to be a popular choice or indeed other local options in the Geneva area and into the neighbouring canton of Vaud, including Swiss schools that offer the IBDP or even the French Baccalaureate or Swiss Maturité.
+Some students head off to top British public schools at age 13, often winning scholarships.
+However, most of the students stay on to attend the secondary school for the IGCSE/A level combination.
+For those wanting IB, Ecolint continues to be a popular choice though there are other options in the Geneva area and in the neighbouring canton of Vaud, including Swiss schools that offer the IBDP or even the French Baccalaureate or Swiss Maturité.

 Latest results